 When most adults think of exercise, it usually involves working out in a gym, going to a class or lifting weights at home.
-For children, however, getting exercise means playing and having fun being physically active, doing things like running around playing tag or jumping rope with their friends, and going for walks with their parents.
+For kids, however, getting exercise means being physically active while playing and having fun.
+Children love outside activities like running around playing tag, jumping rope with their friends, and going for walks with their parents.

-Today, children and teenagers are spending more sedentary time indoors than ever before, and most of this time is spent in front of a screen.
-This sedentary lifestyle often time leads to childhood obesity and other lifelong health issues.
+Today, children and teenagers are, unfortunately, spending more sedentary time indoors than ever before.
+And, most of this time is spent in front of a screen.
+This sedentary lifestyle may contribute to childhood obesity and other lifelong health issues.
 Helping children internalize the importance of physical activity as a path to lifelong health and fitness is extremely important.

-Children all over the world play this simple game, or something very similar to it, for decades!
+Children all over the world have played this simple game, or something very similar to it, for decades!
 To play this game, draw a traditional hopscotch diagram like the one shown below, using sidewalk chalk or washable paint.

 “Red Light, Green Light”

 Any game that involves throwing a ball at opponents, and being the smart one by dodging incoming objects, certainly screams “Teenage fun!”
 The objective of this game is to eliminate all players on the opposite team by hitting them below the waist with the ball.
-If you are tagged, or if a ball you threw is caught, you are “out” and are sent to the sidelines.
-You can also be tagged “out” when you step into a designated dead-zone, or if you step over the boundary line between the two teams.
-You win when all the opposite team members are eliminated, or if you have more players than the opposing team at the end of a timed 2-minute game.
+If you are tagged, or if a ball you threw is caught, you are “out.”
+You are then are sent to the sidelines.
+You can also be tagged “out” when you step into a designated dead-zone.
+Or, if you step over the boundary line between the two teams.
+You win when all the opposite team members are eliminated.
+You can also win if you have more players than the opposing team at the end of a timed 2-minute game.

 This is a variation of original Tag where if the person who is “it” tags you, you must freeze in place.
 Another participant can tag you to unfreeze you, but they do so at the risk of being tagged themselves!
 This game can be played for hours and everyone involved has a good chance of being “it” at least once.

 You can find all sorts of backyard scavenger hunt checklists online.
 However, making your own has several benefits.
-If you create your own, you can customize it to your own backyard, make it so that all ages can play, and you are teaching the children to be creative and learn how to problem solve.
+If you create your own, you can customize it to your own backyard and make it so that all ages can play.
+You are teaching the children to be creative and learn how to problem-solve.

 Related story: Why Unstructured Play is So Important for Kids